les-tontons-crafters/xtrem-tdd/content/Flavours/pbt.md

 As you can see in those examples, QuickCheck generates **x** and **y** parameters itself.

-> On a side note, using `.QuickCheckThrowOnFailure()` will reduce the information on each test.
-So we encourage you to return a `Property` as much as possible.
+> On a side note, using `.QuickCheckThrowOnFailure()` will reduce the information on each test (number of generated values, test failure data, etc.).
+> So, we encourage you to return a `Property` as often as possible.

 ### How to generate complex objects
 FsCheck defines default generators and shrinkers for many types: bool, byte, int, float, char, string, DateTime, lists, array 1D/2D, Set, Map, and objects.